ReInHerit/digital-hub/content/bestpractices/2023-11-24-cultural-route-based-on-intangible-heritage-mythology-poetry-and-visual-arts-of-argonautica.md

 layout: blog
 type: bestpractice
-title: "Cultural Route development based on Intangible Heritage: Mythology, Poetry and Visual Arts of 'Argonautica'"
+title: "Cultural Route development based on Intangible Heritage: Mythology, Poetry, Performing and Visual Arts of 'Argonautica'"
 desc: "A European Cultural Route of the Argonautica, based on intangible heritage of mythology, traditions, ancient theatre, poetry and literature, as well as visual and performing arts in several countries along the Argonautica